Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 7. Which is the capital city of Zanzibar?

 The capital city of Zanzibar is a stone town.
-Is one of the old harbors in East Africa and one of the UNESCO cultural heritage sites.
+It is one of the old harbors in East Africa and a UNESCO World Heritage Site.

-The stone town offers the best luxury lodges for overnights and relaxation during the day.
+The stone town offers the best luxury lodges for overnight stays and daytime relaxation.

 6. What is the history of Zanzibar?

-Zanzibar is one of the few places in Africa with an interesting history dating for centuries.
+Zanzibar is one of the few places in Africa with a fascinating history dating back centuries.

-Zanzibar was the former center of the slave trade and spices.
-It was the stopover for long-distance traders from Iran, India, other parts of Africa, and Arabs.
+Zanzibar was once a center of the slave trade and the spice trade.
+It was a stopover for long-distance traders from Iran, India, other parts of Africa, and the Arab world.

-The nature of the island attracted many people and many mosques were built in Stone Town and Swahili coast.
+The island’s natural beauty attracted many people, and many mosques were built in Stone Town and along the Swahili coast.
 T

-That is why Zanzibar today is dominated by Muslims.
-The culture of this island remained a mix of African, European, and Middle Eastern influences.
+That is why Muslims dominate Zanzibar today.
+The island’s culture remained a mix of African, European, and Middle Eastern influences.

 The Portuguese ruled this island from 1498 for almost 200 years.
-They introduced cash crop trade.
+They introduced the cash crop trade.

-In 1698, the Portugues fell, and the Sultanate of Oman took control of Zanzibar and diverged cash crops trade with Arabic countries.
+In 1698, the Portuguese fell, and the Sultanate of Oman took control of Zanzibar and diversified the cash-crop trade with Arab countries.

-However, there was a major upheaval between the Zanzibar Africans who made up 56% of the population, and the Zanzibar Arabs who made up 17% of the population.
+However, there was a major upheaval between the Zanzibar Africans, who made up 56% of the population, and the Zanzibar Arabs, who made up 17%.

-The revolution cost lives for thousands of people and others fled the island.
+The revolution cost the lives of thousands of people, and others fled the island.
 After the revolution, Zanzibar became the People’s Republic of Zanzibar and Pemba.

-Until 26 April 1964 when merged with Tanganyika to form the United Republic of Tanzania but remains a semi-autonomous state.
+It remained a semi-autonomous state until 26 April 1964, when it merged with Tanganyika to form the United Republic of Tanzania.

 5. What are the customs and traditions of Zanzibar?

-Tourists who visit this island are advised to show respect for local customs and cultures specific to public areas.
+Zanzibar Island is predominantly Muslim.
+Tourists visiting this island are advised to respect local customs and culture in public areas.

-Wearing shorts or clothes that reveal most parts of the body is not acceptable.
+Wearing shorts or clothing that exposes most of the body is not acceptable.

 Generally, the people of Zanzibar are friendly and welcoming to visitors.
 They are humble and enjoy a slow-paced life on the island.